ddsbook/blog/2015/drafts/a-parallel-universe-for-breaking-bars.md

 Title: A Parallel Universe for Breaking Bars
 Date: 2015-05-19 14:30:10
 Category: blog
-Status: draft
 Tags: blog
 Slug: a-parallel-universe-for-breaking-bars
 Author: Bob Rudis (@hrbrmstr)

 Akamai released it's [Q1 State of the Internet/Security Report](http://www.stateoftheinternet.com/resources-web-security-2015-q1-internet-security-report.html) today.
-They were an awesome partner for this and previous year's [DBIR](http://verizonenterprise.com/DBIR) and their report (along with [Arbor Networks Report](http://www.arbornetworks.com/resources/infrastructure-security-report)) provides a much more detailed look at denial of service attacks than we could ever have done for our report.
+They were an awesome partner for this and previous year's [DBIR](http://verizonenterprise.com/DBIR)s and their report (along with [Arbor Networks Report](http://www.arbornetworks.com/resources/infrastructure-security-report)) provides a much more detailed look at denial of service attacks than we could ever have done in ours.
 They've also fully incporporated the data from Prolexic (a fairly recent Akamai acquisition) so it's also more comprehensive than ever.

-After going through the report I became obsessed with Figure 1-4:
+After going through the pages I became obsessed with Figure 1-4:

 <img src="http://dds.ec/blog/images/2015/05/Fig1_4%20DDoS%20attack%20type%20distribution.jpg" style="max-width:100%"/>

 There's nothing technically wrong with this chart.
 If I have to use grouped bars, I try to limit the categories to three (which Akamai did) and the overall aesthetics are fine.
-But, I think it's hard to pick out a story from it, and I thought there were possibly stories one could tell just from the chart alone.
+But, I think it's hard to pick out a story from it, and I thought there _were_ possibly stories one could tell just from the chart alone.
 So, I fired up RStudio and had a go at it.

 ### Beating Bars Into Line-shares